 6. The Salesman (2016)

 ‘The Salesman’ is an Academy Award-winning film that follows the story of a couple who move into a new apartment.
 Unbeknownst of the previous owner’s identity, they make it their home.
 However, things take a drastic turn when the wife is assaulted in their bathroom.
 The husband decides to track down the culprit, but the road to revenge is rarely rewarding.
 The film derives inspiration from Arthur Miller’s famous play, ‘Death of a Salesman’ and even features the husband and wife working on the play.
-With a mild form of “a story within a story”, this film received nominations at BAFTA, Cannes Film Festival and Golden Globe Awards.
+With a mild form of “a story within a story,” this film received nominations at BAFTA, Cannes Film Festival, and Golden Globe Awards.

 5. Black Swan (2010)

-This 2010 psychological-thriller film, directed by the maverick Darren Aronofsky, traces the story of Nina, a ballet dancer with the New York City dance company, and her strenuous endeavours to play the Black Swan, a role completely opposite of her true nature.
+This 2010 psychological-thriller film, directed by the maverick Darren Aronofsky, traces the story of Nina, a ballet dancer with the New York City dance company, and her strenuous endeavors to play the Black Swan, a role completely opposite of her true nature.
 Nina is overwhelmed by a feeling of immense pressure when she finds herself competing for the part, causing her to lose her tenuous grip on reality and descend into a living nightmare.
 The story also intertwines the idea of doppelgangers haunting the protagonist, as Nina witnesses herself changing into a completely different person.
 The surprisingly dark nature of the dancing business is exposed, with corrupt and sex-ravenous masters and bitchy peers taking the front seat.
 The thrilling finale, which signifies “achieving artistic perfection”, fittingly concludes a riveting film that evokes and provokes spine-chilling scares.
 Natalie Portman won the Academy Award for Best Actress in a leading role and deservingly so.
 The film also stars Mila Kunis, Vincent Cassel, Winona Ryder and Barbara Hershey in the supporting roles.

 Read More: Best Movie Shootouts of All Time